Discrimination & Harassment

 The law only prohibits discrimination in relation to some interactions and relationship types. most common prohibited context is in employment.
 However (noting that the contexts change by reference to the type of discrimination) discrimination in education, and in the provision of some services can also be prohibited.

 Common prohibited reasons are sex, race, age and disability.
 Some anti-discrimination laws, for example, the NSW Anti-Discrimination Act contain a wider span of what is prohibited.
-In addition, in the context of work, discrimination for industrial (such as membership of a union) is prohibited.
+In addition, in the context of work, discrimination for industrial reasons (such as membership of a union) is prohibited.

 It is, however, important to recognise that discrimination is only unlawful if it is for a prohibited reason.